YangChuan80/CaseData_3830/README.md

 # Database of ECGs, CAGs and Echocardiographs
-Case Data of the manuscript ***Transvenous Endocardial Pacing with SelectSecure<sup>TM</sup> 3830 Lead in Pediatric Patients: A Case Series of 2 Infants and a Literature Review***
+Case data of the manuscript ***Transvenous Endocardial Pacing with SelectSecure<sup>TM</sup> 3830 Lead in Pediatric Patients: A Case Series of 2 Infants and a Literature Review***

 ***Chuan Yang*** (<yangc@sj-hospital.org>),
 ***Deling Zou*** (<zoudlsy@163.com>)